sebpcspkr/sar2svg/README.md

 Notes, warnings:
 ==========================
-This service is not perfect, nor the code.
+  * This service is not perfect, nor the code.
 Try it before deciding to use it.
+  * When you open your svg file into Inkscape, consider selecting all and putting your stroke style width to 1 px.